 Over the past 14 presidential races, the stock market rallied on the Wednesday following Election Day six times and declined eight.
 In those six years when the market responded to the upside, stocks continued higher for the subsequent week every time, according to a study by SentimentTrader.com.
 The other eight years, the market's negative response persisted over the following week six times.
 In other words, the slight bias is towards the downside by 57/43.

 I'm investing in real estate crowdsourcing with Fundrise to take advantage of lower valuations in the heartland of America with higher net rental yields.

 It's important not to stand out in an Obama world.
 The government's hammer will pound you flat if protestors don't get to you first.
 Instead, you need to blend into the middle class and become as unassuming as possible.
 This means not showing off your new house, driving an old car, and downgrading your wardrobe.
 Have a biscuit while you're at it.

 The Obama administration also allows you to take more risks with your life if you are getting tired of your job and want to quit.
 Of course you are going to follow my advice and negotiate a severance package before quitting.
 Afterward, the government will help subsidize your expenses for at least a year as you explore new careers or business ideas.
-There’s no way the government can just cut off millions of people cold turkey in 2013.
+There's no way the government can just cut off millions of people cold turkey.